airfranceklm/ng-lazy-image/README.md

     <div afkl-lazy-image="//placehold.it/480x480 480w, //placehold.it/768x768 768w, //placehold.it/936x936" class="afkl-lazy-wrapper afkl-img-ratio-1-1 demo-image"></div>
 ```

 The attributes are using the srcset setup.
-Your window will determine which image fits best (so the rules are very dynamic).
+Your window will determine which image fits best (so the rules are very dynamic using w/h/x).
 The image will only be set when the parent container is in the viewport (lazy loading).
+During loading a class 'afkl-lazy-image-loading' is set on the container.

 ### Options
 - "afkl-lazy-image": srcset string (required)
-- "afkl-lazy-image-options": set for example:
+- "afkl-lazy-image-options": (optional):
-   * '{"background": true}' this will make set correct background image on container
+   * '{"background": true}' this will set correct background image on container, false by default
-   * '{"offset": 200}' by default offset is 50px, this will influence when to start loading the image
+   * '{"offset": 200}' this will influence when to start loading the image, 50px by default
-- "class" : `afkl-lazy-wrapper` will use height 0 trick, `afkl-img-ratio-1-1` sets correct aspect ratio (optional, include css)
+- "class" : `afkl-lazy-wrapper` will use height 0 trick, `afkl-img-ratio-1-1` sets correct aspect ratio so container is 100% responsive as well (optional, include css)

 ## Todo
-- Angular directives don't have any notion of style encapsulation, but Angular is expected to incorporate that functionality eventually.
+1. Angular directives don't have any notion of style encapsulation, but Angular is expected to incorporate that functionality eventually.
 At the moment our optional css is delivered in an own stylesheet.
-- e2e testing
+2. Add e2e testing for testing resize stuff

 ## Help
 - Using bower on corporate network which blocks git protocol run `bash git config --global url."https://".insteadOf git://`

 ## Grunt tasks when cloned
 - src file is 'src/lazy-image.js'
-- run `grunt sample` to see the demo offline.
+- run `grunt sample` to see the demo offline
 - run `grunt test` to see the unit test report in target
+- run 'grunt testBrowser' to (debug) unit test using Chrome
+- run `grunt update` to update our Angular lib

+## History
+This module was made while working on our Travel Inspiration Finder at KLM.
+- version 0.0.5 25-08-2014 Added loading feedback to enduser

 ## License
 As AngularJS itself, this module is released under the permissive [MIT license](LICENSE.md).
 Your contributions are always welcome.